 Disclaimer: Flatlogic Web Application Generator

-It works very simply:
+It works simply:

 - You choose your preferred technology stack: React, Vue, Angular, Laravel, Node.js, MySQL, PostgreSQL;